jack-kerouac/betterplace_apidocs/README.md

 The following HTTP result codes can be returned:

-- HTTP Code: `404` is returned if a requested resource could not be found.
+- HTTP Code `404` is returned if a requested resource could not be found.

-- HTTP Code: `400` is returned if a requested resource could not be created or updated, if the submitted data was invalid.
+- HTTP Code `400` is returned if a requested resource could not be created or updated, if the submitted data was invalid.

-- HTTP Code: `500` is returned if a software error on the server was encountered.
+- HTTP Code `500` is returned if a software error on the server was encountered.

 ## Authentication